 Karin E. Young was born in West Islip, New York, and attended the State University of New York, Geneseo, where she earned a Bachelor of Science in Communication Sciences and Disorders.
 She continued her studies in Audiology at the University of Maryland, where she graduated with her Master of Arts in Audiology in 1989.

 As a clinical audiologist, Karin was instrumental in establishing The Listening Center at Johns Hopkins , one of the first centers to provide comprehensive services for children and adults with cochlear implants.
 Karin was dedicated to the promotion of the cochlear implant program and to improving the lives of patients with hearing disorders.
 She was a committed practitioner, supervisor and colleague.
 Karin and her family are members of the Terrapin family—her husband, Scott Young, has worked in Resident Life for 24 years, and they met on campus during graduate school.
-They have two daughters, both students at the University of Maryland.
+They have two daughters, one who currently is a student at the University of Maryland and one who is an alumnus of the HESP undergraduate program and who is pursuing her AuD at University of Connecticut.
 Karin was an active member of St. Joseph's Catholic Community and enjoyed music, the outdoors and spending time with family and friends.
 Karin passed away in January 2015.

 On-line giving is available and gifts in memory of Karin can be made via check to the University of Maryland, College Park Foundation, Inc., with "The Karin E. Young Memorial Endowment" written in the memo line, and mailed c/o Jennifer Kilberg, 2141 Tydings Hall, University of Maryland, College Park, MD 20742.